Travel Safety and Security

 Tanzania is, overall, a safe country to visit.
-This is even more so if your visit is primarily an organized safari.
+This is even more so if your in an organized safari.
 Almost a million tourists visit Tanzania every year, and most visits are trouble-free.
-There have been several terrorist attacks in the past, but the last one – where a hotel was bombed – was in 2002.
-Fortunately, incidents are very rare, and the chance of being a random victim is almost negligible.
-As with many third-world countries, theft and muggings are relatively common, but most incidents are in cities such as Dar es Salaam and Arusha.
+As with many third-world countries, theft and muggings are relatively common, but most incidents are in the big cities.
 Walking alone around the city is not recommended.
-An overnight stay at a reputable hotel or an organized visit to one of the many attractions in or around the city is fine.
+An overnight stay at a reputable hotel or an organized visit to one of the many attractions in or around the town is safe.

 Wildlife Viewing Safety Precautions

 - Always follow your guide’s instructions and guidelines.

 - Stay in the car during game drives except at designated areas where you are allowed to get out of the car.

 - Never walk off far to pee behind a bush – ask for advice from your guide about where to go.

 - Don’t stand up in the car, hang out of the window or sit on the roof.

 - Don’t drive too close to animals if you are on a self-drive safari.
 Back off if the animals seem disturbed.